shane-kercheval/oo-learning/README.md

 - `Aggregator`: Aggregators combine the predictions of various models into a single prediction.
 - `Stacker`: This class implements a simple 'Model Stacker', taking the predictions of base models and feeding the values into a 'stacking' model.
 - `Resampler`: A Resampler accesses the accuracy of the model by training the model many times via a particular resampling strategy.
-- `Tuner`:  A ModelTuner uses a Resampler for tuning a single model across various hyper-parameters, finding the "best" hyper-parameters supplied as well as related information.
+- `Tuner`:  A GridSearchModelTuner uses a Resampler for tuning a single model across various hyper-parameters, finding the "best" hyper-parameters supplied as well as related information.
 - `Searcher`: A "Searcher" searches across different models and hyper-parameters (or the same models and hyper-parameters with different tranformations, for example) with the goal of finding the "best" or ideal model candidates for further tuning and optimization.
 - `Decorator`: Intent is to add responsibility objects dynamically.
 (For example, to piggy-back off of the Resampler and do a calculation or capture data at the end of each fold.)